 What does boh mean in Italian?
 Boh is a word that you will hear a lot while in Italy.
 I use it all the time.
-It basically means “I don’t know”.
-Only talking with some American friends I realized they didn’t have a way to convey the same concept.
+It basically means “I don’t know, who knows”.
+Only talking with some American friends I realized they didn’t have a way to convey the same concept with one word.
 At least it’s what they told me.

 Incorrect explanation in Spiderman Far From Home

 Last Sunday I went to the movies to watch Spiderman Far From Home and I heard a weird explanation about the meaning of boh.
 I like the Marvel universe and plus I was curious to see the scenes set in Venice.
 That’s why I used a photo I took in Venice as a cover for this post.
 I loved the Venice setting by the way.
 This particular movie has the merit (as opposed to The Tourist where many locations were changed or twisted) of depicting Venice more or less as it is, except for the hotel in which the kids stay… a real flophouse.
 I want to believe there are no places like that one in Venice.

 Anyways, precisely during the Venice scenes, MJ explains to Peter a word she learned in Italy: boh.
 And when he asks what does boh mean in Italian, she replies: